-Comment [RJ14]: Re-ordered.
-Previously Section 5.6 in 2010 version.
 Key assets of the Parks, Coast, Waterways and Wetlands precinct include:

-- Internationally significant wetlands, designated Ramsar status in recognition of high value as habitat for waterbirds; - Shorebirds of international importance; - Diverse vegetation types including Coastal Woodland, Coastal Dune Scrub, Plains Grassy Wetlands, Berm Grassy Shrubland and Estuarine Flats Grassland; - Lower section of Skeleton and Laverton Creeks and part of the former Cheetham saltworks, maintained for environmental and cultural values; - Landscape values that reflect the rural character of the park and reinforce a sense of remoteness in an increasingly urbanised setting (Parks Victoria, 2005); - The Werribee River and its environs; - Grahams Wetland Reserve; - Werribee South foreshore recreational facilities, which include a multi-lane boat launch and power-ski ramp, barbeques, shelters and playground facilities; and - The Point Cook Coastal Park, Point Cooke Marine Sanctuary, Cheetham Wetlands and the proposed Werribee Regional River Park. - Point Cook lignum and seasonal herbaceous wetlands.
+- Internationally significant wetlands, designated Ramsar status in recognition of high value as habitat for waterbirds; - Shorebirds of international importance; - Diverse vegetation types including Coastal Woodland, Coastal Dune Scrub, Plains Grassy Wetlands, Berm Grassy Shrubland and Estuarine Flats Grassland; - Lower section of Skeleton and Laverton Creeks and part of the former Cheetham saltworks, maintained for environmental and cultural values; - Landscape values that reflect the rural character of the park and reinforce a sense of remoteness in an increasingly urbanised setting (Parks Victoria, 2005); - The Werribee River and its environs; - Grahams Wetland Reserve; - Werribee South foreshore recreational facilities, which include a multi-lane boat launch and power-ski ramp, barbeques, shelters and playground facilities; and - The Point Cook Coastal Park, Point Cooke Marine Sanctuary, Cheetham Wetlands and the Werribee River Park. - Point Cook lignum and seasonal herbaceous wetlands.